-The essential information should be prominently displayed at the top of the document, to ensure consumers are informed about important product features.
-We believe that the essential information for consumers is the existence or lack of guarantees, the existence or lack of insurance covers, the existence or lack of other capital protection mechanisms.
+The essential information should be prominently displayed in the first layer and/or at the top of the document, to ensure consumers are informed about important product features.
+Insurance Europe believes that the essential information for consumers is the existence or lack of guarantees, the existence or lack of insurance cover and the existence or lack of other capital protection mechanisms.